fsdigitalllc/fullstackdigital.com/content/_index.md

     &amp; personality.
 We <strong>create</strong> identities that weave company heritage into the logo &amp; beyond.
 We <strong>build</strong> strategies that navigate brands to success in the digital world.
-Above all, we <strong>keep</strong> team mission, vision &amp; values at the core of everything we do.
+Above all, we <strong>keep</strong> team mission, vision &amp; values at the core of everything we do.'

-'
 - template: related_work
   grid:
     layout: row